w-yeehong/tp/docs/UserGuide.md

 ### 5.3 Room

 This section contains all the commands related to rooms.
-Scroll down to find out which feature you need!
+You can [initialize](#531-initialise-rooms-in-hotel-initroom), [allocate](#532-allocate-patient-to-room-allocateroom),[search](#533-search-by-room-number-searchroom) and [find](#536-find-the-first-free-room-findemptyroom) the rooms which you need.
+If you want an overview of the rooms, you can [list](#535-list-the-current-rooms-listroom) out all the rooms in Covigent.
+If you are unsure of how to interpret the command format, head back to [Command Format](#51-command-format) before executing the commands!

 #### 5.3.1 Initialise Rooms in Hotel: `initroom`